pmiddend/hsfive/README.md

 ## Current state

 This is very much a piece of nothing right now, don't take the project too seriously.
 Once it's got Haddocks and is on hackage, take notice of this.

+### C bits

+LZ4/Bitshuffle is currently still C code, look at the `cbits` directory.
+At some point I'd like to change this, but compiling a few C files is a good tradeoff to separately compiling, shipping and linking the bitshuffle plugin DLL.